RobertJN64/PyObjectInterface/README.md

 `numpy.ndarray`, `pandas.DataFrame`, and `pandas.Series` are also treated as primitives.

-Note: numpy 2.0 arrays currently do not work with python's inspect library (pre 3.13), and therefore must be treated as a primitive.
+Note: numpy 2.0 arrays currently do not work with python's inspect library, and therefore must be treated as a primitive.
 For Python >= 3.13 on windows, numpy >= 2.0 must be used.